guillaumefontan/Pokemon/README.md

 # Pokemon
-An API which gathers Pokemon data from PokeAPI.
+A .NET 5.0 API which gathers Pokemon data from PokeAPI.

 ## Endpoints: